 - Travel packing advice

-To paraphrase Rick Steves, “There are two kinds of travelers — those who pack light and those who wish they had!”
+To paraphrase Rick Steves, “There are two kinds of travellers — those who pack light and those who wish they had!”

 Now get packing!